 Read more about our sample requirements here.

-Stickler syndrome, also known as hereditary arthro-ophthalmopathy, is an inherited vitreoretinopathy characterized by the association of ocular signs with abnormalities affecting head and face, bone disorders, and sensorineural deafness (10% of cases).
+Stickler syndrome, also known as hereditary arthro-ophthalmopathy, is an inherited vitreoretinopathy characterized by the association of ocular signs with abnormalities affecting the head and face, bone disorders, and sensorineural deafness (10% of cases).
 The clinical features may include myopia, retinal detachment, vitreal degeneration, premature degenerative changes, hypermobility of joints, sensorineural hearing loss, cleft palate and midfacial hypoplasia.
 The syndrome is usually diagnosed in childhood.
 Variable phenotypic expression of Stickler syndrome occurs both within and among families.
-The syndrome generally appears to be transmitted in an autosomal dominant manner and is genetically heterogeneous.
-Stickler syndrome caused by mutations in COL2A1, COL11A1 or COL11A2 is inherited in an autosomal dominant manner.
+The syndrome is generally transmitted in an autosomal dominant manner and is genetically heterogeneous.
+Stickler syndrome caused by mutations in COL2A1, COL11A1 or COL11A2 is autosomal dominant.
 Mutations in COL2A1 are estimated to account for 80-90% of cases.
 Autosomal recessive Stickler syndrome is rare and is caused by biallelic mutations in COL9A1, COL9A2 and COL9A3.
-Incidence at birth has been estimated at around 1:7,500.
+The incidence at birth has been estimated at around 1:7,500.

 |COL9A2||Stickler syndrome, Multiple epiphyseal dysplasia type 2 (EDM2)||AD/AR||7||12|

 |COL9A3||Multiple epihyseal dysplasia type 3 (EDM3), Stickler syndrome recessive type||AD/AR||10||14|